The Ultimate Itinerary for 2 Weeks in GuatemalaGuatemala

 Sadly, the hostel that we loved so much in Antigua (La Dolce Vita Guesthouse) has permanently closed.

-Here are two similar properties we would consider staying at these days (highly rated, with private rooms, wifi, and an exellent location):
+Here are two similar properties we would consider staying at these days (highly rated, with private rooms, wifi, and an excellent location):

-Casa Gitana (9.3 rating on Booking.com) — Just 400 meters from Antigua’s central plaza, you can’t find a better location in Antigua.
+Casa Gitana — Just 400 meters from Antigua’s central plaza, you can’t find a better location in Antigua.
 A shared kitchen is also available.

-Un hotel en la Antigua (9.0 rating on Booking.com) — Perfect for someone who’s looking for a quiet place to stay not far from the action, Un hotel en la Antigua is located a 7 minute walk from the main plaza, while still being located in the heart of downtown Antigua.
+Un Hotel en la Antigua — Perfect for someone who’s looking for a quiet place to stay not far from the action, Un Hotel en la Antigua is located a 7-minute walk from the main plaza, while still being located in the heart of downtown Antigua.

 Lake Atitlan: 4 Days